Laptop-Salad/SmallProjects/net/Journal/README.md

 # Journal
 The most basic command-line journal written in using .NET 8.

-Created for the sole purpose of using the Singleton pattern.
+Created for the sole purpose of using the Singleton pattern and for learning .NET.

 ## How to setup this project
 Refer to the following to install and run dotnet for development: https://dotnet.microsoft.com/en-us/learn/dotnet/hello-world-tutorial/install